echo3Dco/Unity-ARFoundation-echo3D-example/README.md

 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).

 ## Setup
-Follow the instructions on our [doumention page](https://docs.echoar.xyz/unity/adding-ar-capabilities) to [set your API key](https://docs.echoar.xyz/unity/adding-ar-capabilities#3-set-you-api-key).
+Follow the instructions on our [documentation page](https://docs.echoar.xyz/unity/adding-ar-capabilities) to [set your API key](https://docs.echoar.xyz/unity/adding-ar-capabilities#3-set-you-api-key).

 ## Run
 * [Add the 3D model](https://docs.echoar.xyz/quickstart/add-a-3d-model) to the console.